manuelmusngi/volatility-modeling-commodities/README.md

-#### Volatility Modeling for Commodities
+#### Volatility Modeling for Energy Commodities
 This project is a production‑grade implementation of advanced volatility models inspired by Saltık, Değirmen, and Ural (2016).
-It implements the paper’s empirical framework into a modular application for forecasting, evaluating, and comparing conditional volatility across energy commodities and equity indices.
+It implements the paper’s empirical framework into a modular application for forecasting, evaluating, and comparing conditional volatility across energy commodities.

 The system focuses on nonlinear dynamics, volatility clustering, asymmetry, and long‑memory effects—features that dominate real‑world financial return series but are often underrepresented in baseline models.
 Applications include risk forecasting, hedge ratio construction, and cross‑asset volatility analysis for markets such as WTI crude oil and Henry Hub natural gas.